-This page lists a core of Prof Joe Cain’s recent publications.
+This page lists a core of Professor Joe Cain’s recent publications.
 It is not exhaustive, but concentrates on key research areas.
-Search UCL research publications database for Cain (Web).
+Search UCL research publications database for Cain.

 1. Synthesis period in 20thC evolutionary studies